Update: ‘BYD Seal Price, Release Date & Competitors’ section and ‘EU & the UK’ sub-section of ‘BYD Seal global launch’ updated.

 Australia (BYD Atto 4)

 EVDirect has earned distribution rights for BYD EVs in Australia and imports them to the country.
-Local reports say that it will start selling the Seal in the country in 2023.
-According to The Driven‘s report dated August 15, 2022, Australia may get the Seal as the Atto 4.
+Local reports say that it will start selling the Seal in the country this year.

 On July 21, 2022, BYD announced that it will enter Japan in 2023 and launch three models in the first year – Atto 3, Dolphin, and Seal.
 The company plans to put the Seal on sale in Japan in the second half of 2023.